rh9891/EmployeeTemplateGenerator/README.md

 ## Tests

-The tests for this application were run (with [Jest](https://jestjs.io/docs/en/getting-started)) using the command:
+The tests for this application - which helped to build the necessary classes - were run (with [Jest](https://jestjs.io/docs/en/getting-started)) using the command:
 ~~~
 npm run test
 ~~~